-The seventh floor of the museum is used for displaying temporary exhibits and special programs that speak to JFK’s legacy and provide a deeper journey into stories of the 1960’s.
-You’ll also want to visit the Museum Store + Cafe, located across the street, where you can pick up a piece of artwork from a local artist and enjoy a coffee and sandwich.
-You can also purchase a recording of the self-paced Dealey Plaza cellphone tour, featuring more than a dozen stops, including the grassy knoll.
-More gifts, books, jewelry, T-shirts, and other souvenirs are also available at the museum bookstore in the Visitors Center.
+The seventh floor of the Museum is used for displaying temporary exhibits and special programs that speak to JFK’s legacy and provide a deeper journey into stories of the 1960's.
+You'll also want to visit the Museum Store + Cafe, located across the street, where you can enjoy freshly brewed coffee, pastries, sandwiches and a local favorite, Henry’s ice cream.
+You’ll find a varied assortment of books, jewelry, T-shirts and other souvenirs, which are also available in the museum bookstore inside the Visitors Center.

 Despite the sad circumstances that led to its creation, the Sixth Floor Museum is a fantastic tribute to the memory of a beloved American president.
 Whether you’re old enough to remember exactly where you were the day you heard the news, or you want to bring history to life for your kids or students, come and experience again an event that changed the world.